 - When you receive your confirmation letter from Social Security you should contact Travel Solutions, tel.
 737898, or email firstname.lastname@example.org, to book travel and accommodation.

-- The Health Travel Information Service is provided by Health Information Guernsey.
+- The Health Travel Information is provided by Health Connections.
 Their website should contain all of the information and contact details that you need if your child is referred off-island for care or treatment.

-- Health Information Guernsey operates from premises both at the Princess Elizabeth Hospital (use Le Vauquiedor Entrance.
-Follow this link for accessibility information) and next to the Ron Short Centre at Beau Sejour.
-Users of large wheelchairs can access Health Information Guernsey through the Ron Short Centre conservatory.
-Follow this link for accessibility information about the centre.
+- Health Connections operates from premises both at the Le Vauquiedor Entrance of the Princess Elizabeth Hospital, Follow this link for accessibility information.
+Also next to the Ron Short Centre at Beau Sejour, Follow this link for accessibility information about the centre.
+Users of large wheelchairs can access through the Ron Short Centre conservatory.